-- (1) To be eligible for appointment as the Chief Executive Officer or as a Principal or as an Other Executive Officer, a person must - (a) be of Christian faith and character; - (b) attend regularly and be actively involved in a Bible-based Christian Church; - (c) have signed a "Statement of Personal Faith" in the form last approved by the Synod; and - (d) have signed a statement in the form last approved by the Board that indicates that he or she is willing to promote the Objects of the Corporation. - (2) Preference for appointment of all other employees is to be given to those of Christian faith and character and regular church attendance provided that they are suitably qualified and experienced for the position. - (3) All other employees must support the Objects of the Corporation. - (4) Subject to the terms of the relevant employment contract, any employee may have his or her employment terminated for incompetence or misconduct or if his or her conduct or statements are, in the reasonable opinion of the Board or those appointed by the Board to appoint other employees, inconsistent with Christian faith or character or the fundamental declarations and ruling principles of the Anglican Church of Australia as adopted in the Diocese.
+(1) To be eligible for appointment as the Chief Executive Officer or as a Principal or as an Other Executive Officer, a person must -

+- (a) be of Christian faith and character; - (b) attend regularly and be actively involved in a Bible-based Christian Church; - (c) have signed the "Statement of Personal Faith" set out in the Schedule, being the form of statement of personal faith approved by the Synod; and - (d) have signed a statement in the form last approved by the Board that indicates that he or she is willing to promote the Objects of the Corporation.

+(2) Preference for appointment of all other employees is to be given to those of Christian faith and character and regular church attendance provided that they are suitably qualified and experienced for the position.

+(3) All other employees must support the Objects of the Corporation.

+(4) Subject to the terms of the relevant employment contract, any employee may have his or her employment terminated for incompetence or misconduct or if his or her conduct or statements are, in the reasonable opinion of the Board or those appointed by the Board to appoint other employees, inconsistent with Christian faith or character or the fundamental declarations and ruling principles of the Anglican Church of Australia as adopted in the Diocese.